[?] Subscribe To This Site

 Get wise...

-You probably know by now that the web will play a central role in your music marketing plan.
+You probably know by now that the web will play a central role in your marketing plan.
 Make sure you have the basic web skills needed to do internet music marketing.

-Next, you want to research guerrilla music marketing techniques in articles and books written by DIY musicians and music marketers (Google It!).
+Next, you want to research guerrilla marketing techniques in articles and books written by DIY musicians and music marketers (Google It!).
 This gives you a perspective on which music marketing is used, and what works.

 Know Your Music and Yourself...